 - Refine data collection protocol to maximize efficiency and accuracy. - Build inventory gradually over time, beginning with canopy projects and service requests. - Utilize the online tree inventory program to input and manage the street and park tree inventory with staff and interns.
-Create a public portal for citizens to learn about our urban forest and the benefits of trees.
+Continue to engage the community in learning about our urban forest and the benefits of trees.